pedcremo/iot_internet_wide_scanner/README.md

 # iot_internet_wide_scanner
 It's a simple IOT internet wide scanner

-It is suposed that zmap and zgrab2 is installed on your system FOLLOW Instructions
+It is suposed that zmap and zgrab2 is installed on your system aand in PATH FOLLOW Instructions
 .......